rachelcarmena/rachelcarmena.github.io/_posts/2019-04-26-does-and-donts-when-writing-tests.md

 Test code should be focused on **behaviours**, **intentions** or **capabilities**:

-* Refactoring production code will be possible and test code will remain unchanged.
+* Changes in production code won't imply changes in test code and vice versa.
-* Refactoring test code will be possible without having to change production code.
+* Refactoring will be possible.
 * Tests will be a good documentation.
 * Writing tests will be a meaningful task.
 * People will understand the advantages of starting with tests.